The Triangle Dance Challenge Is The Latest Viral Craze

 “Anyone seen the triangle dance challenge.
 Well…completed it.”

-Comic Sands says that the dance is fun to try, but beware, injuries are possible, and it’s not a bad idea to keep that first aid kit nearby.
+Comic Sands says that the dance is fun to try, but beware that injuries are possible, and it’s not a bad idea to keep that first aid kit nearby.

 Some trendy dances are done with a partner, or in a line, like the Hustle and the Macarena, but the additional challenge of the triangle dance is that three people need to get it together.
 But unlike those other dance trends, don’t imagine that you will be seeing the triangle dance on the dance floor of your next big event because it’s best coordinated in advance.

-Comic Sands suggests that at least at first, you might want to skip the alcohol because that will just add to the danger.
+Comic Sands suggests that at least, at first, you might want to skip the alcohol because that will just add to the danger.